Democratic Party Trivia Quiz Questions With Answers

 The Democratic-Republican Party came to power in the election of what year?

-After the War of 1812, the Federalists virtually disappeared and the only national political party left was what?
+of 1812, the Federalists virtually disappeared and the only national political party left was what?

 A: The Democratic-Republicans.